Total Pageviews

 By the time I parked outside the pharmacy, the storm was at its nastiest.
 Princess Amy, who'd been watching the storm developing, had mixed feelings about the whole thing.
 As a spectacle, she enjoyed it immensely.
 She liked thunderstorms a lot.
 The only thing to spoil the event, in her opinion, was that I wasn't out in it.

-"Go, go, go!" she screeched and I immediately went out into the rain wearing shorts, Hawaiian shirt, with no umbrella.
+"Go, go, go!" she screeched and I immediately went out into the rain wearing shorts, a Hawaiian shirt, with no umbrella.

 I returned to the car, squelching as I walked, and I was disappointed not a little.
 You see the news about Wonder's meds being ready had been vastly overrated.
 They weren't ready.
 Still, I knew that a bookstore with a coffee cafe was only a few blocks away and that gave me hope.